Table of Contents

 The Singular They Is Traditional English

-Turning our attention to back to they, linguist James Harbeck points out that
+Turning our attention to back to the singular they, linguist James Harbeck points out that

 for centuries, English speakers used they for gender-indeterminate third person singular, and no one complained.